-The main contribution of this paper is to provide estimation and inference methods for identified sets where the selection among high-dimensional covariates is based on machine learning tools.
-Using my methods, economists can conduct inference about sharp (that is, tightest possible) nonparametric bounds on the average treatment effect (ATE) in the presence of endogenous sample selection.
-I develop a general set-identified linear model with high-dimensional covariates that covers a broad variety of set-identified models: for example, those considered in \cite{BM}, \cite{BMM}, \cite{CCMS}, and \cite{Kaido2017}.
-I propose a root-$N$ consistent, uniformly asymptotically Gaussian estimator of the identified set's boundary (i.e., support function) and conduct uniform inference about the boundary.

-This paper focuses on identified sets whose boundaries can be characterized by a semiparametric moment equation.
-In this equation, the parametric component gives the description of the boundary (i.e., support function) and the nonparametric component is a nuisance parameter, for example, a conditional mean function.
-A natural approach would be to plug-in a machine learning estimate of the nuisance parameter into the moment equation and solve the moment equation for the boundary.
-However, to achieve consistency in a high-dimensional setting, I must employ modern regularized methods whose bias converges slower than the parametric rate.
-As a result, plugging such estimates into the moment equation produces a biased, low-quality estimate of the identified set's boundary.
+The main contribution of this paper is to provide an estimator of the identified set's boundary, where the selection among high-dimensional controls is based on modern machine learning/regularized methods.
+The paper focuses on identified sets whose boundary can be represented by a moment equation as in \cite{BM}, \cite{BMM}.
+In this paper, the equation depends on an identified functional nuisance parameter, for example, a conditional mean function.
+A naive approach would be to plug-in a machine learning estimate of the nuisance parameter into the moment equation and solve for the boundary.
+However, modern regularized methods (machine learning techniques) have bias converging slower than the parametric rate, which cannot be made small by classic techniques (e.g., undersmoothing).
+As a result, plugging such estimates into the moment equation produces a biased, suboptimal estimate of the boundary itself.